Zamiell/racing-plus/docs/challenges.md

 ### Other

-- The Treasure Room on Basement 1 is removed.
+- The Treasure Room on the first floor is removed.
 - Sol is removed from the Planetarium pool.
 - Cain's Eye is removed from the trinket pool.
 - We Need to Go Deeper! will not work on Womb 2.
 - The spikes in a Sacrifice Room are removed after Gabriel spawns.
-- On the first character, if you enter a Curse Room attached to the starting room, all of the pickups will be removed.
-(This is to prevent people from resetting for a Curse Room item.)
+- On the first character, Curse Rooms and Planetariums on the first floor are removed.

 <br />